Herring-UGAECSE-2920/Class-Instructions/README.md

 where the constants: `m`, `b`, `a`, `c`, and `r` will be given as input to your program.

+If the function (or one period of the function, in the case of sin(x)) is not able to fit within the standard actual-size bounds of the axes, you are required to implement a scaling algorithm which will scale the axes and the function to be able to fit within the 6 cm x 6 cm bounds.

 ### G-Code (Images courtesy of howtomechatronics.com)

 The final mode to implement is a very simple [G-Code](https://en.wikipedia.org/wiki/G-code) interpreter.
 Two sample G-Code files will be provided to you that can be saved onto the Pi.
 Your control interface should have a menu item to select either of these files and the plotter will run through the written G-Code commands.

+As with the Equation Drawer feature, the G-Code interpreter will assume 25mm margins on the paper, with the "home position" or (0,0) of the plotter being in the lower left hand corner of the page/margins.

 You will need to implement the following commands: